This is one of several kinds of oral (mouth) cancers. Like other cancers, it happens when cells divide out of control and form a growth, or tumor.

 Your genes also may play a role in whether you’re likely to get tongue cancer.

 Your doctor will examine your mouth and ask questions about your symptoms.
-He may recommend an X-ray or CT (computerized tomography) scan -- several X-rays are taken from different angles and put together to show a more detailed picture.
+They may recommend an X-ray or CT (computerized tomography) scan -- several X-rays are taken from different angles and put together to show a more detailed picture.

-He also may take a sample of tissue from your mouth to test (a biopsy).
+They also may take a sample of tissue from your mouth to test (a biopsy).

 Your treatment will depend on where your tumor is and how big it is.